Kernix13/beginner-git-commands/README.md

 `rm -rf .git`

-Here is an interesting one: `gitk` shows the graphical interface for a local repository
+Here is an interesting one: `gitk` shows the graphical interface for a local repository.

 Here are variations of some of the commands above or common ones you may see: